robertharrow/microsoft-movie-studio-analysis/README.md

 To avoid noise from smaller productions, the dataset excluded independent films (defined as movies with a production budget below $2,000,000).

-The combined dataset was able to match 1,179 films from 2010 through 2019.
+The combined dataset was able to match 1,167 films from 2010 through 2019.

 ## Methods

 The project involved creating new data features and bucketing performance of different genres, directors and spending levels into these different feature categories.

 First, the project defined movie status categories that depend on how much worldwide revenue each film produced relative to its production budget.
-These definitions were obtained from [Quora](https://www.quora.com/What-are-the-criteria-for-a-movie-hit-super-hit-blockbuster-and-flop).
+These definitions were obtained from <a href="https://www.quora.com/What-are-the-criteria-for-a-movie-hit-super-hit-blockbuster-and-flop" target="_blank">Quora</a>.

 * Flop: colelcted less than 100% of its production budget
 * Average: collected 100% to 125% of its production budget